tyhdefu/economics-notes/docs/notes/policy/fiscal-policy.md

 Spending on new public infrastructure.
 - Construction of new motorways
 - New equipment in the NHS
-- Flood defense schemes
+- Flood defence schemes
-- Extra defense equipment
+- Extra defence equipment

 # Earning #